York Region Beach Water Sampling Program

 York Region Health Services Department monitors water quality at York Region's public bathing beaches during the summer months to ensure that the water is safe for swimming.

-For more information about the Beach Water Sampling Program or to find out if your favourite beach is safe for swimming contact York Region Health Services Health Connection at 1-800-361-5653 (toll free) or visit the Region of York Beach Sampling Reports Website or or Visit the Town of Georgina Beach Posting/Closure Page.
+For more information about the Beach Water Sampling Program or to find out if your favourite beach is safe for swimming contact York Region Health Services Health Connection at 1-800-361-5653 (toll free) or visit the Region of York - Beach Water Testing web-page or Visit the Town of Georgina Beach Posting/Closure Page.

 Q. Which Beaches are tested?A. In Georgina the following public beaches are tested twice a week throughout the summer months: